trailofbits/cb-multios/README.md

 ## Testing

-`cb_tester.py` is a wrapper around `cb-test` that can be used to test challenges and summarize results.
+The `cb_tester.py` utility is a wrapper around `cb-test` that can be used to test challenges and summarize results.
+The [`cb-test`](https://github.com/CyberGrandChallenge/cb-testing) tool is a testing utility created for the DARPA Cyber Grand Challenge to verify CBs are fully functional.

 ### Options